Isekai-Creation/lmdeploy/EAGLE_TODO.md

   - [x] For `method in {"eagle", "eagle3"}`, rely solely on native C++ EAGLE (no Python‑side draft model); keep these managers for `draft_target` / `ngram` and tests, and add tests to enforce this behaviour.
   - [x] Implement buffer reuse logic in `OptimizedBatchSpeculativeManager` (pre‑allocate `draft_buffer` / `packed_mask_buffer` and fill `draft_buffer` for the latest batch) instead of keeping it as a stub, so production batch workloads avoid per‑step allocations.

-## 11. Engineer‑level work split (coordination)
+## 11. Implementation work split (coordination)

 To avoid overlap between engineers working on TurboMind EAGLE, we track who owns which slices of the above TODOs.

-### Engineer A (this plan) – EagleModule / KV / metrics / Python wrappers
+### Module / KV / metrics / Python wrappers

-The tasks below are the 10 concrete items Engineer A is responsible for, all drawn from the TODOs above and chosen to avoid LlamaBatch / `LlamaV2_eagle` / sampling work owned by Engineer B. Items 1–10 are now implemented; the next focus areas (Phase 2) are additional optimizations, metrics, and safety hardening in EagleModule/KV/Python wrappers that other engineers can rely on.
+The tasks below are the 10 concrete items for the module/KV/metrics/Python wrapper layer, all drawn from the TODOs above and chosen to avoid LlamaBatch / `LlamaV2_eagle` / sampling work owned by other parts of the system.
+Items 1–10 are now implemented; the next focus areas (Phase 2) are additional optimizations, metrics, and safety hardening in EagleModule/KV/Python wrappers that other engineers can rely on.

 1. **Maintain config‑driven EAGLE tree choices and defaults**
    - From section 2: keep `SpeculationTree` / `EagleModule::getDefaultChoices` wired to `eagle_tree.yaml` `choices` for offline‑tuned trees, and ensure the fallback simple chain remains a safe, well‑documented default (no demo‑only behaviour).